The Quoddy Tides: Publication

 Campobello, Deer Island, Grand Manan and some coverage (and circulation) in Calais and Machias."

 The newspaper, which has a biweekly dateline, is printed each 2nd and 4th Friday each month and is available on newsstands throughout the Passamaquoddy Bay region.
 Print subscriptions are mailed nationwide and fully searchable digital archives are available.
 The paper is printed on the press of The Ellsworth American.

+The newspaper is owned by a family.
+James Fallows, in The Atlantic, wrote that the family ownership means that the newspaper is not subject to commercial pressures that fractured other local newspapers.
+Fallows added that the newspaper's coverage of other towns means that it gets more subscribers.